RiceDope/ricepos/README.md

 - To get the project to the state it is in now has taken many hours of things not compiling and constant crashes.
 Now the project is in a state where I am happy with its progress.

-- Big thanks to the java decompiler project (https://java-decompiler.github.io/) which once again helped me with checking the .jar files and finding out why things were not working.
+- Big thanks to the java decompiler project which once again helped me with checking the .jar files and finding out why things were not working.

+- Thanks to geeksforgeeks.com for help with the code for Hash.java.
+I would not have been able to create that without the source code from their website check the links section for the page.